Pnin (novel): Chapter 3

 Pnin is alone at the Clementses' as they have gone to visit Isabel.
-Nabokov describes Pnin's past lodgings and his idiosyncratic English.
+The narrator describes Pnin's past lodgings and his idiosyncratic English.
 Pnin lectures his Elementary Russian class, then goes to the library, where he ignores Mrs. Thayer's attempts at small talk as he tries to return a book requested by another patron, but the record shows the requester to be Pnin himself.
 Pnin does research for his book on Russian culture, then attends the showing of a Soviet propaganda film, which causes him to weep.
 The chapter ends with the return of Isabel, who has left her husband.
 Pnin will have to find new lodgings.

 Chapter 4

 Fourteen-year-old Victor Wind dreams of a foreign king who refuses to abdicate and is exiled (foreshadowing Pale Fire).
-In his fantasy, this king, rather than Erik Wind, is his father.
+In his fantasy, this king, rather than Eric Wind, is his father.
 Victor is depicted as an intelligent, nonconformist boy with a great talent for drawing.
 His parents have him psychoanalyzed, and are incapable of understanding his artistic talent, much to the boy's chagrin.
 Victor has little respect for his teachers at St. Bart's except for Lake the art teacher, "a tremendously obese man with shaggy eyebrows and hairy hands".
 Victor is to meet with Pnin at Waindell bus station, and Pnin hurriedly buys him a soccer ball and the Jack London novel The Son of the Wolf.
 Victor is not interested in soccer, and Pnin takes the entire encounter as a failure, unaware that Victor holds him in great admiration.